Removal of Bias Striping Noise from Post-SM4 ACS WFC Images

 Striping Mitigation Software

-Because of the low level of the striping noise relative to the WFC read noise, and because of the relatively few pixels available in the WFC overscans, we must fit the stripes across the science area.
-In essence, this represents a row-by-row determination of the background, with the advantage that the mirror-imaging of the stripe noise between CCDs allows us to fit two spatially-separated rows (8192 total columns) simultaneously.
+CALACS performs stripe removal, only on full frame WFC images, using the overscans; however, it is limited in precision to ~0.4 electrons.
+Any remaining low level striping noise below ~0.4 electrons requires fitting the stripes across the science area.
+In essence, this represents a row-by-row determination of the background, with the advantage that the mirror-imaging of the stripe noise between CCDs allows us to fit two spatially separated rows (8192 total columns) simultaneously.

 For a more comprehensive treatment of the bias striping and its mitigation, we refer the reader to Grogin et al. (2011).